-In excess of 900,000 children in the UK have continence difficulties.
 Not only are increasing numbers of children starting school each year without having fully mastered bladder and bowel control (continence), but many children continue to have issues with continence in the long term.
 Some have difficulties into adulthood.
-Continence difficulties in childhood are sometimes assumed to be as a result of disability, behavioural issues, or ineffective parenting.
+Continence difficulties in childhood are sometimes assumed to be caused by disability, behavioural issues, or ineffective parenting.
 This is rarely the case and if not managed appropriately these issues can cause unnecessary stress for the child, their parents, family and for school staff.